 Jury pay is considered a miscellaneous income.
 Depending on the court, you may receive a 1099-G or 1099-MISC statement.
 You can turn over your jury pay to your employer in exchange for continuing to earn wages.
 Then, report the income and adjust your gross income to avoid paying tax.

 We’ve Got Your Back

-At Camino Financial, we fulfill our motto, “No Business Left Behind” every time we make available to readers information like you just read.
+At Camino Financial, we fulfill our motto, “No Business Left Behind,” every time we make available to readers information like the one you just read.
 We provide free tools and resources to help you grow your business.
-Here are more articles about taxes that should be helpful: